 As Senior Client Strategist at NeuroLeadership Institute—a global research firm and cognitive science consultancy—Janet Stovall helps companies replace subjectivity with science to evolve diversity, equity and inclusion practices to be more brain-friendly and human.
 Her responsibilities range from delivering C-suite briefings and keynote presentations to facilitating workshops and developing science-based organizational development solutions for some of the world’s leading corporations.

-A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles corporate racism, diversity, inclusion and belonging head-on and provides a straightforward formula to dismantle it.
-Her TED talk challenging business to get serious about inclusion has been viewed over 1.5 million times.
+A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward solutions to unlock that value.
+Her TED talk challenging business to get serious about inclusion has been viewed nearly 1.8 million times.